nolanlab/scaffold/README.md

 ## Explore a SCAFFoLD map

 Switch to the "Map exploration" tab by using the top navigation bar.
-This is a rundown of what the operation of the differnent controls:
+This is a rundown of the operation of the different controls:

 1. **Choose a dataset**: use this drop-down to select a .scaffold file located in your current working directory
 2. **Choose a graph**: the result of a single SCAFFoLD analysis typically contain multiple maps, one for each input dataset.
 This dropdown allows you to select the map you want to visualize.